-The Historical Society of Israel (HSI) is an organization that brings together scholars of the past in the State of Israel.
-Its research community is vibrant and diverse, comprising generations of scholars across a wide range of fields, from the study of the ancient world to contemporary global history, all of whom contribute to the advancement of historical research.
+The Historical Society of Israel (HSI) brings together historians and scholars of history across the State of Israel.
+Its research community is vibrant and diverse, spanning multiple generations and a broad range of fields- from the ancient world to contemporary global history.
+Together, its members contribute to the development and advancement of historical scholarship in Israel and beyond.

-Today, HSI serves as the representative body of Israel’s historians in international scholarly organizations and academic institutions worldwide, and functions as a forum for the exchange of ideas among researchers, students, teachers, pupils, and members of the public interested in the study of the past.
+Today, HSI represents Israel’s historians in international scholarly organizations and academic institutions around the world.
+It also provides a forum for the exchange of ideas among researchers, students, teachers, and members of the public with an interest in history.

-HSI seeks to connect the past with the present and the future, emphasizing the enduring relevance of historical inquiry.
-In addition, it promotes historical knowledge among younger generations and fosters connections between academic research and secondary-school history teachers, as well as other educational institutions.
+HSI is committed to demonstrating the continuing relevance of historical inquiry by connecting the past with the present and the future.
+It also promotes the study of history among younger generations and strengthens ties between academic historians, secondary-school history teachers, and other educational institutions.

 Publications

-HSI publishes two scholarly journals: Zion, devoted to the history of the Jewish people, and Historia, which focuses on general history.
-Both journals are published in Hebrew and present leading articles by researchers from a wide range of disciplines in Israel and internationally.
+HSI publishes two scholarly journals: Zion, devoted to the history of the Jewish people from the biblical period to the modern era, and Historia, a journal of general history focusing on the histories of various peoples, societies, and cultures around the world.
+Both journals are published in Hebrew and feature research articles by scholars from Israel and abroad.
+HSI also supports the publication of Haya Haya, a historical journal written, edited, and produced by students of history and related fields, featuring articles adapted from outstanding student papers submitted at universities across Israel.
 In addition, HSI distributes the journal Zmanim in cooperation with the Open University of Israel and Tel Aviv University.

 Administration

-The Executive Committee of HSI is elected once every four years from among the members HSI’s Council-historians from all universities in Israel.
-The most recent elections were held in September 2019, at which Professor Shmuel Feiner Feiner was elected to head the Israeli Historical Society, and Professors Moshe Sluhovsky and Tamar Herzig were elected as his deputies.
+The Executive Committee of HSI is elected every four years from among the members of the Society’s Council, which is composed of historians from universities across Israel.
+In the most recent elections, held in September 2019, Professor Shmuel Feiner was elected Chairperson of HSI, while Professors Moshe Sluhovsky and Tamar Herzig were elected Vice Chairpersons.

 Main Activities of the Historical Society of Israel

-In addition to Zion, Historia, and Zmannim HSI publishes the book series Belashon Avar (“In the Language of the Past”), within which seminal works by Israeli scholars are published in Hebrew.
+In addition to Zion, Historia, and Zmanim, HSI publishes the book series Belashon Avar (“In the Language of the Past”), which brings important scholarly books in world history by Israeli historians to Hebrew readers through selected translations of books originally published abroad.